Welcome to our Information Superhub. This section attempts to list the most important resources available for Corona Renderer.

 Did you get stuck with something?
 Problems with installation?
 Where is the button which does that…?
 This section should help you to find the right answers.

-3ds Max is the only fully supported host application at the moment.
-There are Cinema 4D, Maya, and Blender versions in various stages of development.
+3ds Max and Cinema 4D are fully supported host applications at the moment.
+There are ARCHICAD and Blender versions in various stages of development.

 Corona Renderer is proudly CPU based.
 It uses Intel Embree Ray Tracing Kernels, the fastest CPU ray tracing solution on the market.